Analysis of the directionality on periodic materials: Periodic materials

 \section{Periodic materials}

 A periodic material is defined by the spatial repetition of a given motif in one, two, or three dimensions.
 The motifs refer to heterogeneities in the material properties at the microstructural level and can contain different materials, topologies, and shapes.
-For example, in the case of electromagnetic waves, we have \emph{photonic crystals} and the periodicity of electric permittivity and magnetic permeability \citep{book:photonics-molding_flow}.
-For elastic waves, the term is \emph{phononic crystals} and we have periodicity in the stiffness and mass density of the material \citep{book:deymier2013}.
-These materials are completely described by a lattice and an elementary or unit cell.
-The lattice is defined by a set of base vectors, which allow the construction of the whole material applying successive translation operations \citep{book:brillouin2003}.
-To study this type of material it is common to take advantage of the periodicity of the material properties and express the solution using Bloch's theorem \citep{book:brillouin2003}.
+For example, in the case of electromagnetic waves, we have \emph{photonic crystals} and the periodicity of electric permittivity and magnetic permeability \cite{book:photonics-molding_flow}.
+For elastic waves, the term is \emph{phononic crystals} and we have periodicity in the stiffness and mass density of the material \cite{book:deymier2013}.
+Such periodic materials are described by a lattice and by an elementary unit cell.
+Figures 1(a)–1(c) show a three-dimensional material with periodicity in one, two, and three dimensions.
+A set of base vectors defines the lattice (Fig. 1(d)).
+These allow the construction of the whole material through successive applications of translation operations of the unit cell.
+To study this type of material it is common to take advantage of the periodicity of the material properties and express the solution using Bloch's theorem \cite{book:brillouin2003}.